St. Rose High School: Boys' basketball

-The St. Rose boys' basketball team has a long and successful history, capturing the Non-Public Group B state championship six times: in 1949 (defeating Immaculate Conception of Montclair), 1962 (again vs. Immaculate Conception), 1963 (vs. Phillipsburg Catholic), 1966 and 1977 (both vs. Our Lady of the Valley), and most recently in 2024 with a dominant 73–29 win over Immaculate Conception of Montclair.
+The St. Rose boys' basketball team has a long and successful history, capturing the Non-Public Group B state championship six times: in 1949 (defeating Immaculate Conception of Montclair), 1962 (again vs. Immaculate Conception), 1963 (vs. Phillipsburg Catholic), 1966 and 1977 (both vs. Our Lady of the Valley High School), and most recently in 2024 with a 73–29 win over Immaculate Conception of Montclair.

 The 1962 championship team was led by future Duke University and ABA/NBA standout Bob Verga, who scored 26 points in a 63–61 victory over Immaculate Conception.
 Verga went on to score a then-state record 1,033 points in his senior season, leading the Purple Roses to another state title in 1963, where he hit the winning shot in an 82–80 win against Phillipsburg Catholic despite being triple-teamed.

-St. Rose has also seen success in sectional tournaments.
-The team won the Parochial South B sectional in 2002 with a 67–46 win over Wildwood Catholic High School, and again in 2004, winning 58–46 against the same opponent.
-In 2023, the team captured its first sectional title in 19 years, defeating Bishop Eustace 59–43 to win the Non-Public B South crown.
+St. Rose has also been successful in sectional tournaments.
+The team won the Parochial South B sectional in 2002 with a 67–46 win over Wildwood Catholic High School and again in 2004, winning 58–46 against Wildwood Catholic.
+In 2023, the team captured its first sectional title in 19 years, defeating Bishop Eustace Preparatory School by a score of 59–43 to win the Non-Public B South crown.

 The boys' cross country team won the Non-Public Group B state championship in 1967, 1969, 1988, 2000, 2001, 2009, and 2022.
 The boys' cross country team was the subject of the 2007 book God on the Starting Line: The Triumph of a Catholic School Running Team and Its Jewish Coach by Marc Bloom.